Fox2Code/JFallback/README.md

 This was initially in https://github.com/Fox2Code/FoxLoader

-You probably don't need this library if you can control which runtime is used.
+You probably don't need this library if you can control which java runtime is used, which is most of the time.

 ## Compatibility

-Note: JFallback currently only support up to java11 code.
+Note: JFallback currently only support up to java11 code by default, but can support up to java 17 with `-Djfallback.targetJvmVersion=17` jvm arg.

 If something doesn't work, open an issue, I'll probs fix it.